Keen to use hypnotherapy to assist with an unwanted habit or issue in your life?

 - Check that the practitioner is a member of a hypnotherapy association.
-Some of the major associations are the Australian Hypnotherapists Association (AHA) (of which I am a member), the Australian Society of Clinical Hypnotherapists (ASCH), and the Professional Hypnotherapists of Australia (PHA).
+Some of the major associations are the Australian Hypnotherapists Association (AHA), the Australian Society of Clinical Hypnotherapists (ASCH), and the Professional Hypnotherapists of Australia (PHA).

 - Reputable organisations like those above require members to have a specific level of training before they can join, and require ongoing professional development training for their members.
 They also require that members have regular supervision meetings with experienced hypnotherapists to provide learning and reflection on their practice.

 - You can check your practitioner’s registration by searching the registers of the various organisations – just search online for the organisation’s website.